Interlisp/online/docs/Demo_mode.md

 Additionally, if a ```start=<encoded start-script URL>``` query parameter is included in the URL used to access OIO (outside of Demo mode), then the specified URL (decoded) will be prepopulated into the Advanced Options/Start URL field on the Run Medley page.

-## Synonyms for
+## Synonyms for https::online.interlisp.org/demo

-For legacy reasons,  https::online.interlisp.org/demo/guest
+For legacy reasons,  *https::online.interlisp.org/demo/guest* and https::online.interlisp.org/guest are synonyms for https::online.interlisp.org/demo.